jeffknupp/blog/content/2012-02-11-unit-testing-in-django.md

     :::bash
     $  python manage.py test <appname>

-and get output similar to when we ran the testcases before.
+and get output similar to when we ran the test cases before.

 Code Coverage
 --------------------

 Tests are all well and good, but if you aren't testing a vast majority of your code, they're just a false sense of security.
-Code coverage tools are designed to intrument your test runs and determine what parts of your tested code were actually exercised.
+Code coverage tools are designed to instrument your test runs and determine what parts of your tested code were actually exercised.
 With code coverage tools, saying your code is 100% tested is not matter of opinion but rather a provable fact.